ambilynanjilath/UserAgentFilter/README.md

 ## Configuration Options

 - test_url: The URL of the website to test user agents against.
-- proxy: A dictionary containing proxy settings (optional).
+- proxy: A dictionary containing proxy settings (optional).Use importantly in case of any 403 forbidden error.
-- timeout: The maximum amount of time to wait for a response (in seconds).
+- timeout: The maximum amount of time to wait for a response (in seconds).Default value is 10.
-- max_retries: The number of times to retry a request in case of transient errors.
+- max_retries: The number of times to retry a request in case of transient errors.Default value is 3.
-- delay_range: A tuple specifying the range (in seconds) for random delays between requests.
+- delay_range: A tuple specifying the range (in seconds) for random delays between requests.Default value is (3,8).

 ## Contributing